-- location and extent of vegetation types using DERM's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008 - any areas of state, regional or local significance identified in the approved Biodiversity Planning Assessment for the Brigalow Belt (Version 1.3) - critical habitat within the meaning of the Nature Conservation Act 1992 - · vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse - sensitive or important vegetation types, including riparian vegetation - in-land wetlands
+- location and extent of vegetation types using DERM's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008 - location and extent of habitat for EPBC listed threatened species and location and extent of EPBC listed threatened ecological communities - any areas of state, regional or local significance identified in the approved Biodiversity Planning Assessment for the Brigalow Belt (Version 1.3) - critical habitat within the meaning of the Nature Conservation Act 1992 - vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse

-- wildlife breeding or roosting areas - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites containing common species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - bat roosting and breeding caves, including existing structures such as adits and shafts - · habitat of threatened or near threatened animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - the relative abundance of plant species - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999.
+- sensitive or important vegetation types, including riparian vegetation - in-land wetlands - · wildlife breeding or roosting areas - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites containing least concern species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - bat roosting and breeding caves, including existing structures such as adits and shafts - habitat of threatened or near threatened animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - the relative abundance of plant species - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999.

 Plants that could not be identified during the survey will be submitted to the Queensland Herbarium for identification.
-Specimens of plant species of conservation significance, including those listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006, other than common species, will be submitted to the Queensland Herbarium with sufficient information to enable their lodgement as voucher specimens.
+Specimens of plant species of conservation significance, including those listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006, other than least concern species, will be submitted to the Queensland Herbarium with sufficient information to enable their lodgement as voucher specimens.